NancyFx/Nancy.Bootstrappers.Autofac/readme.md

 ### Customizing

-By inheriting from `AutofacNancyBootstrapper` you will gain access to the `ILifetimeScope` of the application and request containers and can perform what ever reqistations that your application requires.
+By inheriting from `AutofacNancyBootstrapper` you will gain access to the `ILifetimeScope` of the application and request containers and can perform what ever registrations that your application requires.

 ```csharp
 public class Bootstrapper : AutofacNancyBootstrapper